microsoft/app-innovation-team/2. solutions/microservices-baseline/README.md

 ### .NET Core Certificate

-Create a certificate in your development or deployment machine with the name: RF-CERT and then specify the password: Password.123, use this link to perform the configuration using net core: https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/aspnetcore-docker-https.md.
+Create a certificate in your development or deployment machine with the name: YOUR_CERTIFICATE_NAME and then specify the password: YOUR_CERTIFICATE_PASSWORD, use this link to perform the configuration using net core: https://github.com/dotnet/dotnet-docker/blob/master/samples/aspnetapp/aspnetcore-docker-https.md.

 ### Database